nehalsonal1807/Food-calorie-estimator/README.md

 ## Tech used

-Python · pandas · numpy · scikit-learn · BFS / DFS
+Python · pandas  · BFS / DFS

 > Just one file.
 No CSV needed.
 Everything runs from main.py